progvocab/products-service/backend/java/memory/README.md

 ---

 ## 🔹 Step 3: Survive More GC Cycles → Promotion to Old Gen

+What is “Age” in GC?

+Age = number of GC cycles the object has survived in Young Generation.

+Initially: age = 0.

+Every time the object survives a minor GC, age++.

+When age exceeds a threshold (default ~15, controlled by -XX:MaxTenuringThreshold), the object is promoted to Old Generation.

 * After several GCs (depending on JVM thresholds, e.g., 15 by default but configurable), surviving objects are **promoted to Old Generation**.
 * Now `"Hello World"` and `Person` may move into **Old Gen**.